What is SFW

 WHO and WHERE?

-Anyone can participate by simply refraining from using digital entertainment during the week of May 4-10, 2015.
+Anyone can participate by simply refraining from using digital entertainment during Screen-Free Week.
 But experience tells us that it’s more fun – and much easier – to go screen-free with others.
 That’s why we hope you’ll become a SFW Organizer.

 You can organize Screen-Free Week in a classroom or entire school, with a scout troop, faith community, neighborhood association, at your local library or with any community group.
 Organizers and volunteers promote the week, reach out to partners, and help children and families discover fun, screen-free activities.
 If you can’t organize a whole week, consider hosting a screen-free event!